dckc/rbalance/TEST.rst

     ... '''))
     'raw RHOC to REV adjustments with addresses labelled... not sure what they should be@@'

-Ian seems to be working with Greg since Feb 11; the KuCoin 2 wallet seems to be partly un-tainted:
+Since the Feb 11 board minutes, 0xbdcbf pithia was adjusted slightly (to match the "Scam addresses" blog item).
+And the KuCoin 2 wallet seems to be partly un-tainted:

     >>> audit.show('{0:<30} {1:>20} {2:>20} {3:>20} {4:>20}', *db.query('''
     ... select coalesce(bk.label, adj.addr) addr, adj.bal_rhoc, adj.bal_rev, adj.delta, taint.bal taint_bal